seabbs/epinowcast-fixed-reporting-example/README.md

     chains = 4, threads_per_chain = 4,
     parallel_chains = 4,
     iter_warmup = 1000, iter_sampling = 1000,
-    adapt_delta = 0.98
+    adapt_delta = 0.99, max_treedepth = 12
   ),
   model = model
 )
 ```

-> You may see warning messages from early in the sampling process.
+> You may see warning messages from early in the warmup process.
 These
-> are due to trying to fit the model to days with zero reports despite
+> are due to them model being initialised far from the posterior.
+These
-> the fact that we have hardcoded the reporting day effects to be zero.
-> These warnings will be mitigated once we implement the ability to skip
+> warnings will be mitigated once we implement improved initialisation.
-> days with zero reports.

 ## Visualizations